-- Select the Board the application will be submitted to.
-If unsure which Board to submit the application to, please see the Active Authorizations Map on the Maps page of any of the LWB websites, or contact LWB staff (see Appendix A for contact information).
+Select the Board the application will be submitted to.
+If unsure which Board to submit the application to, please see the Active Authorizations Map on the Maps page18 of any of the LWB websites, or contact LWB staff (see Appendix A for contact information).
 Transboundary applications should be submitted to the MVLWB.
-A project is considered transboundary if the boundaries and/or potential impacts of the project overlap the land and/or the waters managed by two separate LWBs (e.g., the land and waters regulated by the SLWB, and land and waters regulated by the MVLWB)-this also includes management areas outside of the Mackenzie Valley (e.g., the land and waters regulated by the Yukon Government, and land and waters regulated by the GLWB). - When applying for an amendment or renewal, enter the existing licence number. - Indicate whether the application will be accompanied by a land use permit application and/or another water licence application for the project.
+A project is considered transboundary if the boundaries and/or potential

+16 Apply for Permit/Licence : GLWB, MVLWB, SLWB, and WLWB.

-&lt;sup>14 See MVLWB Reference Bulletin: Split-Interest Projects.
+17 See LWB Reference Bulletin: Split-Interest Projects.